 The Tongass National Forest is a temperate rain forest where precipitation and ocean influences dominate weather patterns.
 The temperature is mild to cool and wet year-round.

-ay use permits are required for Anan during the annual peak season of July 5-August 25.
+Day use permits are required for Anan during the peak season of July 5-August 25.
 During the peak season, visiting hours are 8 a.m. to 6 p.m.
+Visitors are not permitted up the trail before 8 a.m. to give the bears time when people are not present.

-Individuals are only allowed to be able to hold up to three active passes at a time.
+Individuals are only allowed to hold up to three active passes at a time.

 You may book reservations for the peak season beginning on February 1st up until the day-of your visit before 6 p.m.
 Alaska Time.

 Anan is remote and isolated.
 It can only be accessed by float plane or boat.

 Whether you arrive by boat or float plane, you will disembark in a tidal area.
 There are concrete and wood steps that lead to the trailhead, but they can get slippery.

 What to Expect:

-During the peak viewing season of July and August, Forest Service interpreters are onsite to provide current information on bear safety, trail conditions, bear activity, and to interpret the natural surroundings and the wildlife of Anan.
-You will need to present your day use permit to the Forest Service personnel upon arrival.
+During the peak viewing season of July and August, Forest Service personnel are onsite to provide current information on bear safety, trail conditions, bear activity, and to interpret the natural surroundings and the wildlife of Anan.
+You will need to present your day-use permit to the Forest Service personnel upon arrival.

 Visiting hours from July 5-August 25 are 8 a.m. to 6 p.m.

 If visiting Anan by private boat, the anchoring can be tricky as Anan Bay features a large tidal flat, a steep drop off, and sandy ocean floor bottom.
 A 40' mooring float is located in the bay and open to use by the general public and guide services on a first-come, first-serve basis.
 Vessel limit on the float is a maximum of 36 feet long, with a 30" draft.

 What to Bring: